MichaelCade/90DaysOfDevOps/README.md

 This repository is used to document my journey on getting a better foundational knowledge of "DevOps".
 I will be starting this journey on the 1st of June 2022 but the idea is that we take 90 days which means it may take me past the first of September!!! :o

-The reason for documenting these days is so that others can take something from it and also hopefully enhance the resources.

 The goal is to take 90 days, 1 hour each a day, to tackle over 13 areas of "DevOps" to a foundational knowledge.

 This will **not cover all things** "DevOps" but it will cover the areas that I feel will benefit my learning and understanding overall.